RunestoneInteractive/webfundamentals/README.rst

 4. I always try to get people to dip their toe into the database waters with simple queries.
 Maybe as complicated as a three table join.
 5. Introduce some kind of web development framework based on WSGI.
 I have tried several over the years, but my recent favorite is Flask because it's simple and doesn't do magical things.

-Thats a lot to cram into a single semester and we often end up rushing through some kind of Flask based project at the end.
+That's a lot to cram into a single semester and we often end up rushing through some kind of Flask based project at the end.

-Last year we decided to take the first half of the course, HTML, CSS, and Javscript and break it out into a seven week course for majors and non-majors alike.
+Last year we decided to take the first half of the course, HTML, CSS, and Javascript and break it out into a seven week course for majors and non-majors alike.
 This corresponds to Part I of this book.

 **Part II, is still very rough,** and I hope to work on extending it and cleaning it up as I prepare to teach